carlmontanari/scrapli/README.md

    connection.
 Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel
     attribute.
 Alternatively you can use any of the drivers with a context manager (see what I did there?
 WITH... get it?) which will auto-magically open and close the connections for you.
+- I wanna go fast!
+  - Hmmm... not a question but I dig it.
+If you wanna go fast you gotta learn to drive with the fear... ok, enough Talladega Nights quoting for now.
+In theory using the `ssh2` transport is the gateway to speed... being a very thin wrapper around libssh2 means that its basically all C and that means its probably about as fast as we're reasonably going to get.
+All that said, scrapli by default uses the `system` transport which is really just using your system ssh.... which is almost certainly libssh2/openssh which is also C. There is a thin layer of abstraction between scrapli and your system ssh but really its just reading/writing to a file which Python should be doing in C anyway I would think.
+In summary... while `ssh2` is probably the fastest you can go with scrapli, the difference between `ssh2` and `system` transports in limited testing is microscopic, and the benefits of using system transport (native ssh config file support!!) probably should outweigh the speed of ssh2 -- especially if you have control persist and can take advantage of that with system transport!
 - Other questions?
 Ask away!